MarcoSimoes/setplaysdataset/USAGE.md

 ![Defensive Marker Behavior][SPDefensiveMarker]

 The image above shows an example where several teammates perform *Defensive Marker* blocking all dribble and pass options for the opponent team.
 Players number 1 and 3 executes *Run - Path planned* going towards our goalpost to protect it better.

+* **Become Owner**: This behavior is the main goal in a defensive setplay.
+Use it when you can position a player very near the ball owner in good condition to get the ball possession.
+If the player from your team can get the ball possession, the setplay will finish with success.
+Below, you can see a situation where player number 6 can execute a *Become Owner* behavior.

+![Become Owner Behavior][SPBecOwn]

+## Exporting a Setplay to a File

+When you finish your setplay, you can save it using the menu *File*->*Export Setplay* or type the hotkey ```F3```:

+![Exporting a Setplay][SPSaveSP]

+Navigate in the folder tree and locate the *setplays* folder:

+![Setplays Folder][SPSetpFolder]

+Give a name to your file and save it.